 Bronze and Cross Country Endorsements

 Going solo is a great achievement.
-This page describes the two further steps during which a solo pilot develops the skills and gains the experience needed to become a qualified glider pilot; the Bronze and Cross Country endorsements.
+This page describes the two further steps during which a solo pilot develops the skills and gains the experience needed to become a qualified glider pilot; those two steps are qualifying for the Bronze and Cross Country endorsements.

-Gaining experience and improving skills and knowledge is one of the most important features of this part of a glider pilots training.
+Gaining experience and improving skills and knowledge are the most important features of this part of a glider pilots training.
 And as everyone learns at their own rate, it is important not to rush any aspect of pilot training or to feel peer-pressured to achieve the next level.

 Please note that club CFI’s can provide detailed advice and guidance on all aspects of training and testing.